 Head of Nursing School in the Gambia

 Take up the challenge to head up a new Nursing School in Sibanor.
-Sibanor Health Clinic in rural Gambia was founded by WEC missionaries just over 50 years ago and is managed and run by the local Evangelical Church of the Gambia.
+The rural health clinic was founded by WEC, and is now managed and run by the local Evangelical Church of the Gambia.

-Our new Gambian team has a vision to establish this nursing school to train community Nurses for the Gambia.
+Our new Gambian team has a vision for this nursing school to train community Nurses for the Gambia.